-The Pediatric Clinical Trials Unit offers research for all ages not just children and adolescents.
+The Clinical Trials Unit through the Department of Pediatrics offers research for all ages not just children and adolescents.
+We specialize in gene therapy and infusion trials, we currently have multiple rare disease trials.
 Before clinical trials are performed with children/adolescents they are first tested with adults to determine the safety, efficacy, and dosage of the treatment.
-UConn Health has partnered with Connecticut Children’s to be able to provide the best research and safety facility for our subjects.
+UConn Health has partnered with Connecticut Children’s to be able to provide the best research and safest facility for our subjects.

-Dr. Emily Germain-Lee, M.D., Chief, Division of Pediatric Endocrinology, Connecticut Children’s Medical Center
+Emily Germain-Lee, M.D., Chief, Division of Pediatric Endocrinology, Connecticut Children’s

 Julieta Bonvin-Sallago, M.S., Study Coordinator, Connecticut Children’s

-Julie Vigil, M.S, MPH, CHC, CHRC, Administrative Director, UConn Health
+Julie Vigil, MS., MPH., CHC, CHRC, FACHE, Administrative Director, UConn Health

 Stephanie Ruggiero, RN, BSN